 Overnight Hike Into Tayrona National Park

 Many travellers recommend the hike into Tayrona National Park with a night at El Cabo San Juan beach in hammocks and then hiking out again.
-This trip comes highly recommended by many travellers, but we still opted for the more off the beaten path trip to nearby Costeño Beach (more on this later in the guide).
+This trip comes highly recommended by many travellers, but when backpacking Colombia, we wanted to get a little off-track.
+We opted for the more off the beaten path trip to nearby Costeño Beach (more on this later in the guide).

 Hot Chocolate With Cheese (Chocolate con Queso):

-This sounds like a pretty strange combination and it tastes like one too, but the melted savoury cheese in the sweet hot chocolate really does pleasure the taste buds and it’s definitely worth trying.
+This sounds like a pretty strange combination and it tastes like one too.
+However, the melted savoury cheese in the sweet hot chocolate really does pleasure the taste buds and it’s definitely worth trying.
 Colombians love the stuff and I wouldn’t go so far as to say it’s the best drink we’ve ever tried while travelling, but it’s pretty good.
+Give it a try when you’re in Bogota.

 This is the most popular regional dish in the Antioquía region and it’s basically a protein overload on a plate.
 The portion is huge so consider sharing one meal between two people.
 It usually consists of white rice, red beans, ground beef, plantain, chorizo, morcilla, chicharron, arepa, avocado and a fried egg.
-Along with Ajiaco, the bandeja paisa is considered to be one of Colombia’s national dishes.
+Along with Ajiaco, the bandeja paisa is considered to be one of Colombia’s national dishes, a must-try on your trip to Colombia.

 Another one of the national dishes, Ajiaco is a popular soup made with chicken, three varieties of potatoes, and the galinsoga parviflora herb.
 It’s unclear where this dish actually originated, but Colombians will claim it as their own.
 In Cuba it is prepared as a stew, and in Peru the dish is prepared in different variations.